tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 ### Script configuration

-There are numerous flags that allow you to configure a `ogr2ogr` command, which are outlined within the [description section](https://gdal.org/programs/ogr2ogr.html#description) of the official documentation.
+There are numerous flags that allow you to configure an `ogr2ogr` command, which are outlined within the [description section](https://gdal.org/programs/ogr2ogr.html#description) of the official documentation.

 Below we've laid out a select few that we'll be using in this guide: